top of page

 Research Overview.

-To positively impact on the social determinants of their health, tāngata whaikaha and disabled persons must be able to contribute to policy planning and programme development.
-However, they report often not being able to meaningfully engage in the processes.
+To positively impact the social determinants of their health, disabled people, including tāngata whaikaha Māori, must be able to contribute their voices to policy planning and development.
+However, they report often not being able to meaningfully engage in policymaking processes.
 Additionally, their advocacy recommendations may not be articulated in ways that policy planners can use.
 This gap contributes to inequities in health outcomes.

-Kāinga (housing and home) was selected as a focus area as a scoping study highlighted that access to kainga that meet their needs and aspirations is a specific health-related issue that dominates tāngata whaikaha’s concerns.
-They want the ability to create a home that enables them and their whānau to thrive, not just survive.
+Kāinga, housing and home was selected as a focus policy area as a scoping study highlighted that access to housing that meets their needs and aspirations is a specific health-related issue that dominates disabled peoples' concerns.
+They wanted to more easily find a house and create a home that enabled them and their whānau to thrive, not just survive.

 PHASE 1.